Asymptotic Analysis of IMEX-RK Methods for ES-BGK Model at Navier-Stokes level: Introduction

 {This paper provides a broader and more unified analysis of the various IMEX-RK schemes, specifically type I and type II, extending and improving upon existing results in the literature for the ES-BGK model.
 In particular, we study their asymptotic behavior and generalize the results presented in \cite{Hu}, showing that both types of schemes are capable of capturing the compressible Navier-Stokes (CNS) limit without resolving the small parameter $\varepsilon$. }

-{Another novelty of the present work is that we numerically demonstrate the uniform accuracy of IMEX-RK methods applied to ES-BGK model for a wide range of Knudsen numbers presented in \cite{Boscarino2017}.
-These IMEX-RK schemes were originally developed and analyzed for a specific class of hyperbolic relaxation systems.
-In the context of the ES-BGK model, we derive additional order conditions (see Theorem \ref{thm 2}) that ensure uniform accuracy for schemes of type II.
-We show that, under suitable assumptions on the coefficients of such schemes, the considered schemes satisfy these additional conditions and maintain the order of accuracy throughout the entire range of Knudsen numbers.
-These conditions are sufficient but not necessary.
+{Another novelty of the present work is that {we show numerically the uniform accuracy of specific type of IMEX-RK methods, originally introduced in \cite{Boscarino2017} when} applied to ES-BGK model for a wide range of Knudsen numbers.
+These IMEX-RK schemes were originally developed and analyzed for a specific class of hyperbolic relaxation systems. {In the context of the ES-BGK model, we show that, under suitable assumptions on the coefficients of such schemes introduced in \cite{Boscarino2017}, consistency with CNS equations is ensured (see Theorem \ref{thm 2}).
+Moreover, additionally order conditions allow the schemes to maintain the order of accuracy throughout the entire range of Knudsen numbers, thereby guaranteeing uniform accuracy.} These conditions are sufficient but not necessary.
 However, the price to pay is that the IMEX-RK schemes proposed in \cite{Boscarino2017} require more stages than those commonly used.}

 The outline of this paper is the following.
 In Section 2, we explain IMEX-RK methods for ES-BGK model.
 In Section 3, we perform asymptotic analysis at the Navier-Stokes level.
 Then in Section 4, we give several numerical tests in order to validate our theoretical findings.
 Finally, conclusion will be provided.